G-Node/g-node-portal/source/data_api/data_api_specification.rst

 You may want to request object data or relationaships only (see list of objects and their attributes, data fields and relationaships in the Tables 2.1 - 2.4), or even just get the overall information about an object (like object size) without getting any data or attributes.
 We support the following parameters for all GET requests for a single object

  * [q] - can be one of "full", "info", "data", "beard", "link".
 The response will contain content varying from just generic object information ("link", "info") to the full response ("full").
- * [cascade] - when set to "True" will recursively retrieve all the children objects (not only their IDs).
+ * [cascade] - when set to "True" will recursively retrieve all the children objects (not only their permalinks).
 Please be careful with such requests, requesting a big block in a "cascade" mode may result in several Gigobytes of data to download, and significant delays.

 Specifically for signal-based objects (Analog Signal, Irregularly Sampled Signal) the following GET request parameters are supported: